mathigon/textbooks/content/sequences/content.md

 Imagine that you’ve received a pair of baby rabbits, one male and one female.
-They are very special rabbits, because they never die, and the female one gives birth to a new pair of rabbits exactly once every month (always one male and one female.)
+They are very special rabbits, because they never die, and the female one gives birth to a new pair of rabbits exactly once every month (always another pair of male and female).

     x-slideshow
       .stage.rabbits(slot="stage")